Internships in EU countries – Erasmus+ Student Mobility for Studies SMP

 - Students with child(ren) during international mobility

-- Students with disabilities or chronic illnesses
+- Students with disabilities with additional financial needs abroad or

 The Learning Agreement is a central part of the Erasmus+ grant agreement and consists of three parts.
 Please keep this document in a safe place!
+The Erasmuus+ funding can only be awarded if a complete Learning Agreement is provided by the student.

-Part 1 Before the Mobility must first be completed and signed by you and the receiving organisation (enterprise) prior to the stay abroad, completed and approved by signature by your faculty’s internship coordinator.
+Part 1 Before the Mobility: must first be completed and signed by you and the receiving organisation (enterprise) prior to the stay abroad, completed and approved by signature by your faculty’s internship coordinator.

-Part 3 After the Mobility is completed and signed by the receiving organisation/enterprise at the end of the internship.
+Part 3 After the Mobility: is completed and signed by the receiving organisation/enterprise at the end of the internship.

 Please note the information in the documentation about completing Learning Agreement forms.